animeshmohanty/ReactRestaurantWebsite/README.md

 This project was made by [Animesh Mohanty](https://www.linkedin.com/in/hokage7).

-First install all the libraries and tools in package.json fileusing the command "npm -i"
+First install all the libraries and tools in package.json file using the command "npm -i"

 To start the website in a localhost server,open the projec directory in command prompt and use the command: "yarn start" which will pwer up the "react-scripts-start" and the lite-server.
 The website application generally opens up in localhost:3000 port.